How Do I Know If I Need a Breast Reduction

 How much weight do you lose with a breast reduction?

 Breast reduction isn’t a weight loss procedure, per se, but the amount of tissue removed may range from as little as two pounds to as much as seven or eight pounds.
 I would not, however, expect to see a change in the number on the scale.
 Unless you are incredibly consistent with your diet and activity level, your normal variation in weight will obscure any change due to breast reduction.

-If your insurance covers breast reduction surgery, the next step is to set up a consultation with a board-certified plastic surgeon.
+The first step is to set up a consultation with a board-certified plastic surgeon.
 She will ask about your history of symptoms due to large breasts as well as any treatments you may have tried.
-Even though treatments such as physical therapy or using over-the-counter medications such as motrin don’t generally provide a lasting improvement in symptoms, most insurance companies require that you try these interventions before having surgery.
 She will also measure your breasts and estimate how much tissue will be removed.
-Insurance company requirements on how much tissue is removed vary among companies and may even vary by patient height, but a reasonable estimate is around 500 grams per breast, which translates to a pound of tissue.

 Breast reduction is a popular procedure with a high rate of patient satisfaction.
 It not only results in smaller, perkier breasts that are more proportional to your frame, but it also alleviates symptoms of back pain, tension headaches, neck pain, shoulder pain, and breast pain.
 If you’re interested in setting up a consultation for breast reduction, call us at (440) 336-8373 or email firstname.lastname@example.org for more information.